Waldorf School of Mendocino County

-The Waldorf School of Mendocino County is a private school for children in Pre-kindergarten through eighth grade in Calpella, California, approximately 6 mi north of Ukiah.
+The Waldorf School of Mendocino County is a private school for children in pre-kindergarten through eighth grade in Calpella, California, approximately 6 mi north of Ukiah.

+History

-Founded in 1972 by Linda Valenziano as Mountain Meadow Country School, it was originally located in Potter Valley and operated only as a Preschool/Kindergarten.
+Founded by Linda Valenziano as Mountain Meadow Country School in 1972, the school was originally located in Potter Valley and operated only as a preschool/kindergarten.
 The following year a first grade class consisting of eight children was added, conducted under Waldorf education principles.
-Additional grades continued to be organized in subsequent years, eventually prompting the move to its current location on the west side of Third Street in Calpella in 1979.
+Additional grades continued to be organized in subsequent years, eventually prompting the move in 1979 to the west side of Third Street in Calpella.
 Ms. Valenziano remained on the school's faculty until 1995 and was chiefly responsible for it becoming fully accredited by the Association of Waldorf Schools of North America in 1990, the only school in Mendocino County to do so.
-It currently serves over 100 students, the majority staying only for pre-K and kindergarten.
-Those who stay for first grade and beyond are taught using a mixed-age format where students from two grade levels combine to form one class, their teacher remaining with them all the way through the eighth grade before finally "looping back" to begin again with a new class of first and second graders.
+It currently serves over 80 students, the majority staying only for pre-K and kindergarten.
+Since 2014, students enrolled in first grade and beyond are taught using a mixed-age format where students from two grade levels combine to form one class (see § Switch to mixed-age classes below).
+Teachers remain with a single class all the way through the eighth grade before finally "looping back" to begin again with a new class of first and second graders.